Jareika/Simple-Timeline/README.md

-# Simple Timeline (Obsidian Plugin)
+# TTRPG Tools: Timeline (Obsidian Plugin)

-Simple Timeline renders timelines from note frontmatter.
+TTRPG Tools: Time renders timelines from note frontmatter.
 It can be used in:

 - Markdown code blocks (`timeline-cal`, `timeline-h`)
 - Bases views (optional integration)